-IX.
-COMMENTS ON AUDITORS REPORT
+X. COMMENTS ON AUDITORS REPORT

 XI.
 RELATED PARTY TRANSACTIONS

 All the related party transactions are entered on arm's length basis and are incompliance with the applicable provisions of the Companies Act 2013 and the SEBI (LODR)Regulations 2015.
-There are no materially significant related party transactions enteredinto by the Company with Promoters Directors or Key Managerial Personnel etc. which mayhave potential conflict with the interest ofthe company at large.
+There are no materially significant entered into by the Company withPromoters Directors or KMP etc. which may have potential conflict with the interest ofthe company at large.
 All new related party transactions are first approved by the AuditCommittee and thereafter placed before the Board for their consideration and approval.
 Astatement of all related party transactions is presented before the Audit Committeemeeting on quarterly basis specifying the nature value and terms and conditions of thetransactions.

 The particulars of Contracts or arrangements with related parties referred to inSection 188(1) read with Rule 15 of The Companies (Meetings of Board and Its Powers)Rules 2014 is appended to this report in prescribed Form AOC 2 as Annexure III.
 TheRelated Party Transaction Policy as approved by the Board is uploaded on the company'swebsite at the following web link http://www.apcotex.com/policy/Related_Party_Transaction_Policy.pdf

 AFFECTING THE FINANCIAL POSITION OF THE COMPANY

 There have been no material changes and commitments if any affecting the financialposition of the Company which have occurred between the end of the financial year of theCompany to which the financial statements relate and the date of the report.

-XII.
+XIII.
 VIGIL MECHANISM